|Cheryl Monnat at Badgerland Striders Half Marathon|

 Jenny Crain, a local Milwaukee runner suffered serious head and neck injuries after being hit by a car while training on the east side of Milwaukee, Wisconsin on August 21, 2007.

-You want to do everything you can to be safe as you run.
 Here are some tips to stay safe during your run:

 Always run against traffic.
 You will have a clear view of the traffic.
 Be especially careful of cars making turns.
 If you run with traffic, cars making right turns will be behind you.
 Run against traffic for a better view.
 Cars will not see you, make contact and run defensively.